uci-plrg/iotcheck/README.md

     iotcheck/smartthings-infrastructure $ ./iotcheck.sh -g globalStateVariables
 ```

 For the purpose of testing and understanding IoTCheck, we recommend running IoTCheck for categories with shorter lists of apps, e.g., `acfanheaterSwitches`, `cameraSwitches`, and `ventfanSwitches`, to see how it performs model checking and generates results reported in log files.
-The other categories could run for hours, days, or weeks as we have tens to hundreds of pairs and each pair is run, at least, for 30 minutes to check for conflicts.
+The other categories could run for hours, days, or weeks as we have tens to hundreds of pairs and each pair is run for up to [30 minutes (or 1 hour if IoTCheck also runs with the `RandomHeuristic` search strategy)](https://github.com/iotuser22/iotcheck/wiki/IoTCheck-JPF#jpf-main-configuration) to check for conflicts.
 Alternatively, the timeout could be made shorter, e.g., 5 minutes, by [changing the option in `main.jpf`](https://github.com/iotuser22/iotcheck/wiki/IoTCheck-JPF).
 We tabulated the results reported in the log files in each category and reported the summary in Table 6 of our paper.
-More details of our manual study and experimental results are documented [here](https://drive.google.com/open?id=1pFG2dn4seAx1wfTQIItZqQiCoAXo8_9d).
+Please note that there could be 2 log files that are produced by the different orderings of the apps in the pair.
+For example, for the pair `good-night-house.groovy` and `nfc-tag-toggle.groovy`, there could be no conflict reported in `good-night-house.groovy--nfc-tag-toggle.groovy.log`, but there could be a conflict reported in `nfc-tag-toggle.groovy--good-night-house.groovy.log`.
+We checked both orderings in our tabulation.
+More details of our manual study and experimental results are documented [here](https://github.com/iotuser22/iotcheck-data).

 For more information about IoTCheck architecture explained in **Section 7** in our paper, please see the [Wiki page of this repository](https://github.com/iotuser22/iotcheck/wiki).